Pricing at a glance

 Which is better for a QuickBooks-based business?

 Tormano.
-Dynamics connects to QuickBooks through third-party connectors, while Tormano's integration is native: 65+ modules with two-way real-time sync, revenue recognition, collections, margin analysis, and QuickBooks Desktop support through the Web Connector.
+Dynamics connects to QuickBooks through third-party connectors, while Tormano's integration is native: 400+ QuickBooks actions with two-way real-time sync, revenue recognition, collections, margin analysis, and QuickBooks Desktop support through the Web Connector.

 Can I migrate from Dynamics 365 to Tormano?

 Yes.
 Contacts, accounts, opportunities, and activities export from Dynamics to CSV and map through Tormano's import wizard with automatic deduplication.
-Most self-serve migrations complete in days, not months.
+Most self-serve migrations complete in typically one to three weeks for standard moves - longer where heavy custom automation must be rebuilt.

 Does Tormano integrate with Microsoft tools?